THE ART- & CULTURE INDUSTRY'S

 I invite readers to refer to this matrix - the summary of the global contemporary art world- when looking at contemporary art shows.
 Click here to download/print the one-page pdf:

 The above strategies, pre-sanctioned and accepted as readymade definitions of art, act as simple signifiers indicating to an audience / to investors without knowledge of art that what they are presented with belongs to the realm of art - by default.
-Accepted as standards for the production and judgment of art globally, they do not only determine and control art production and reception worldwide but effectively act as censorship, sidelining and suppressing any truly autonomous quest and innovation outside of their predefined remit.
+Accepted as standards for the production and judgment of art globally, they do not only determine and control art production and reception worldwide but censor, sideline and suppress any truly autonomous quest and innovation outside of their predefined remit.

 The questions "What is art?", "Is it art?", or "Can the boundary of art be extended?", have thus been abolished - and with them the true autonomy, self-determination and freedom of artist, art, art critic and audience.
 (Without the idea of a boundary -and without art history as a standard and measure-there is no freedom in art.)